-CAPP (Curriculum, Advising, and Program Planning)

-Degree Evaluation is a real-time online system to use in planning degree programs.
-These evaluations utilize courses completed and those in which the student is currently enrolled to inform students of degree completion status at any point in their university career.
-The results are unofficial until they have been reviewed by the Graduate School when the student has applied for graduation.
+DegreeWorks (students with a catalog year all 2016 and forward) and CAPP (Curriculum, Advising, and Program Planning) (students with a catalog year prior to Fall 2016) are Degree Evaluations that are real-time online systems to use in planning degree programs.
+These evaluations utilize courses completed and those in which the student is currently enrolled to inform students and their advisors of degree completion status at any point in their university career.
+The results are unofficial until they have been reviewed by the Office of the Registrar.
+Students should be in consultation with their advisors in utilizing any degree evaluations.
+Once the student has applied for graduation, an official review will be completed by the Office of the Registrar.